geekygiganerd/Find-Word/README.md

 **Note:**

-- To make things less complex, this program shall only find the occurrences of one single word (which doesn't contain any letter or symbol) and not a sequence of words or a phrase.
+- To make things less complex, this program shall only find the occurrences of one single word (which doesn't contain any digit or symbol) and not a sequence of words or a phrase.

 - We are also assuming that the user enters the proper path to a text file as the first argument while executing the program.